Welcome to the ultimate guide on reducing CPU usage in WordPress.

 How do I reduce CPU usage in WordPress?

-What happens if CPU usage is 100%?
+What can I do if WordPress CPU usage is 100%?

 If your CPU usage is 100%, ask your host to spare temporary resources so you have time to optimize your website.
 You may be able to lower usage so you don't have to upgrade plans.